jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 Documents, Files, and Activities
 """"""""""""""""""""""""""""""""

-Files are referrred to as either files or documents, depending on the context.
+Files are referred to as either files or documents, depending on the context.

 Documents are more human centered.
 If human viewing, interpretation,